Amplifino/nestor/com.amplifino.nestor.useradmin.spi.obelix/README.md

 # com.amplifino.useradmin.spi.obelix

-user admin persistence using Obelix BTREEs
+user admin persistence using the BTREE implementation of Obelix.